Lit (band)

-Lit is an American rock band formed in 1988 in Orange County, California.
-They have released seven studio albums, but are best known for their 1999 album A Place in the Sun, which featured the hit single "My Own Worst Enemy".
-"Zip-Lock" and "Miserable" were also successful, leading to a platinum certification for A Place in the Sun.
+Lit is an American rock band formed in the 1990s in Orange County, California.
+They have released seven studio albums, and they are best known for their 1999 album A Place in the Sun, which featured the single "My Own Worst Enemy", "Zip-Lock" and "Miserable" were also successful, leading to a platinum certification for A Place in the Sun.

 History

 Pre-Lit (1986–1995)

 Guitarist Jeremy Popoff and bassist Kevin Baldes met in 1986, and soon after, began playing music together.
-In 1987, Popoff (guitar), Jerry Neel (bass), Dave Barber (drums) and Derek Johnson (vocals) formed the band Strate Lace and performed three live shows together: The Troubador in Hollywood, The Waters Club in San Pedro, and a back-to-school party in a friend's backyard.
+In 1987, Popoff (guitar), Jerry Neel (bass), Dave Barber (drums) and Derek Johnson (vocals) formed the band Strate Lace and performed three live shows together: The Troubadour in Hollywood, The Waters Club in San Pedro, and a back-to-school party in a friend's backyard.
 Neel quit the band early on to pursue a career in the mortgage industry and Johnson would go on to attend the Trebas Institute of Recording Arts in Hollywood, California, where he learned to produce and engineer.
 On February 20, 2003, Derek Johnson was among the 100 killed in the nightclub fire while attending a Great White concert at The Station in West Warwick, Rhode Island.

 Meanwhile, around 1987, high school friends Kevin Baldes (15 or 16 at the time), Jeremy Popoff's brother, A. Jay, (14 at the time), and Sean Holland (around 16 at the time) formed the pop metal band Razzle.
 The original lineup being Kevin Baldes (lead vocals, bass), A. Jay Popoff (drums), and Sean Holland (guitar).
 They performed their first show on June 26, 1988, at The Troubadour.
 In 1989, A. Jay switched from drums to lead vocals, and the band added guitarist Jeremy Popoff and drummer Allen Shellenberger.
 Things began to come together in 1990, when the group released a demo tape (engineered by Derek Johnson, the singer of Strate Lace) and an EP entitled New Vibe Revolution in 1993.
 Razzle dissolved in 1993 and became Stain in 1994, which had a much harder and heavier sound.
 They released a demo tape in 1995 and eventually signed with Malicious Vinyl in 1995.
 After finding out the name Stain was already owned, the band changed their name to Lit.

 Tripping the Light Fantastic (1996–1997)

 On April 1, 1997, the group released Tripping the Light Fantastic on the Malicious Vinyl record label.
 Lit continued to grow their local and national fan base playing locally and touring with alternative bands such as Radish (Ben Kweller), Lifter and Reel Big Fish.
-Malicious Vinyl (owned by Hip Hop label Delicious Vinyl) lost its national distribution shortly afterTripping the Light Fantastic was released, which allowed the band to get out of their recording contract.
+Malicious Vinyl (owned by Hip Hop label Delicious Vinyl) lost its national distribution shortly after Tripping the Light Fantastic was released, which allowed the band to get out of their recording contract.
 They spent the next few months writing songs and showcasing for various major record labels.
 Lit signed with RCA Records in 1998.